 Develop New Study Habits with the Chain Technique

 Another very effective and popular technique is the chain technique.
 If, for example, you decide to watch the news in French every day, you could make an X on your calendar every time you watch the news.
-As the days pass, you will create a chain of X’s on the calendar and every day you will beat the record for the number of consecutive days that you completed your task.
+As the days pass, you will create a chain of X’s on the calendar and every day you’ll beat your record for the number of consecutive days you completed your task.
 Your goal will be to continue the chain by watching the news every day:

 study habits